Honjin dori – the hidden food alley in Kakegawa

 Kakegawa is not yet beset upon by the increasing number of visitors to Japan so you will feel as though you have stumbled across a secret location before the secret is out.

 Visit Honjin dori and have a more authentic (and fun!) experience with friends and family on your trip to Japan.
+Aside from great outdoor dining, the authentic Japanese castle in Kakegawa is a must see to.
 See here for more information on how to get here and tours.

 Official site (Japanese only): http://honjin-douri.com/